 What is the Harvest Run?

-The Harvest Run began in 1991 as a small community run hosted by the Red Deer Runners.
+The Harvest Run began in 1991 as a small community run hosted by the Red Deer Runner.
 It has grown to include over 350 runners, as well as a devoted group of volunteers who make the event happen.
-This year marks our 27th run and we would love for you to be involved!
+This year marks our 29th run and we would love for you to be involved!

-To be held Sunday September 9th this family friendly event offers a 3km walk/run, and an 8km run through the beautiful Red Deer trail system.
-Participants of all ages can enjoy the event at the level they choose.
-Both distances have plenty of competitive runners and enthusiastic beginners.
+To be held Sunday September 12, this family friendly event offers a 3km walk/run, and an 8km run through the beautiful Red Deer trail system.
+Paricipants of all ages can enjoy the event at the level they choose.
+Both distances have plenty of competitiverunners and enthusiastic beginners.

 Entry fees are kept low, and bursaries are created from any surplus funds.
 The Harvest Run itself is a non-profit organization.
 At the conclusion of each year, the Harvest Run Committee contributes money to a bursary.
-This enables local young runners to pursue competition at higher levels.
-In the past, bursary money has enabled runners to compete at a national level.
+This enables local young runners to pursue competitive at higher levels. in the past, bursary money has enabled runners to compete at a national level.

 Most importantly, the Harvest Run is a good time.
 Families and friends can spend a morning cheering each other on as they celebrate their fitness journey.
 A lot of people who are new to running use the Harvest Run as their first race!